Program Information | Educational Programs

-Student Support Services is dedicated to developing policies that support quality academic services, accommodations, and modifications for offender-students with developmental, physical, or cognitive disabilities and for those with a high risk of academic failure.
+Student Support Services is dedicated to developing policies that support quality academic services, accommodations, and modifications for inmate-students with developmental, physical, or cognitive disabilities and for those with a high risk of academic failure.
 These services are designed to strengthen student self-efficacy, resilience, and sense of belonging during the journey toward college and career readiness, High School Equivalency, High School Diplomas, career/industry certifications, and college degrees.

-Physical Education and Recreation is provided at each institution to offender-students with an opportunity to participate in organized fitness and recreational activities such as basketball, track, handball, and board games.
+Physical Education and Recreation is provided at each institution to inmate-students with an opportunity to participate in organized fitness and recreational activities such as basketball, track, handball, and board games.
 Physical education programs are based on the acquisition of knowledge and skills that are the foundation for engaging in physical activity.
-The program is geared to empower offender-students to sustain regular, lifelong physical activity to live a healthy, productive, and fulfilling life.
+The program is geared to empower inmate-students to sustain regular, lifelong physical activity to live a healthy, productive, and fulfilling life.

 Student Support Services is available at all CDCR institutions.

 Student Support Services may vary in length.
 Each inmate-student progresses at their own pace.